A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Some time later, Yi Rang finally learns the truth: it was Sung Won who ordered the gas explosion.
 Exhausted by years of manipulation, lies, and threats, she finally decides she’s had enough.
 She meets privately with Yi An, confesses everything she’s done, and hands over the evidence needed to bring her father down.
 The only thing she asks for in return is that Yi Yun be kept safe.

 A day later, Yi Yun sends out the third and final abdication request while Yi An prepares to confront Jeong Woo.
-Before this, Yi Rang had already warned Yi An not to trust him.
 During their meeting, Jeong Woo finally gives up Sung Won and reveals everything he knows.
 In return, Yi An makes a shocking confession of his own: once he becomes king, he intends to abolish the monarchy entirely.
-With no daughter or grandson left to protect him, Sung Won is eventually arrested and finally finds himself trapped by the very system he spent years manipulating.
+With no daughter or grandson left to protect him, Sung Won is eventually arrested.

-Elsewhere, Yi Rang visits her father in prison and officially cuts ties with him.
-After learning that Yi Yun knew the truth all along, she’s determined to become a better mother and person moving forward.
-As she leaves the prison, Jeong Woo approaches and offers her a ride.
+Time passes and Yi Rang visits her father in prison and officially cuts ties with him.
+As she leaves, Jeong Woo approaches and offers her a ride.
 During the drive, he immediately returns to making threats.
 He demands that she publicly oppose Yi An’s plan to abolish the monarchy and warns that if she refuses, he’ll expose her role in destroying the royal decree.
 Not only that, but he casually admits that he was behind the attempt on Yi An’s life and has no intention of stopping.

-Not willing to let that slide, Hui Ju eventually turns to Yi Rang for help.
+Hui Ju eventually turns to Yi Rang for help.
 To her surprise, Yi Rang reveals that she secretly recorded the entire conversation.
 The following day, during a royal family meeting, Hui Ju storms in and plays the recording for everyone to hear.
 Cornered with no way out, Jeong Woo finally meets with Yi An privately and admits the truth.
 He claims that everything he did was because Yi An refused to let Hui Ju go.
-In his mind, Yi An was responsible for everything that went wrong.
 Yi An quickly shuts that down by reminding him that Hui Ju was never his to begin with.
 Shortly afterward, Jeong Woo is arrested.

 In the final moments, Yi An and Hui Ju attend a baseball game together.
 This time there are no titles, no royal expectations, and no cameras waiting for the perfect public image.
-So when the kiss cam lands on them, they do what they’ve spent the entire drama trying to earn: they simply kiss.
+So when the kiss cam lands on them, with no royal decorum holding them back, they simply kiss.

 The End.